scrabbletank/farhome-rules/monstroustreasure.md

 **Actions**

-***Talons.*** *Melee Attack:* 3 AP, 0/3/2/0/0</br>Deals 2 wound dice.
+***Talons.*** *Melee Attack:* 3 AP, 0/3/2/0/0 - Deals 2 wound dice.

-***Dream eater.*** *Maneuver, Special Attack:* 5 AP, 0/3/2/0/0</br>Works only on sleeping targets.
+***Dream eater.*** *Maneuver, Special Attack:* 5 AP, 0/3/2/0/0 - Works only on sleeping targets.
 Deals 3 wound dice in Death damage, healing the Harpy for the damage dealt.
 If this would kill the creature, they are incapacitated instead, taking 2 levels of exhaustion and waking with 1 health after a long rest.

-***Song of Sleep.*** *Special:* 5 AP, 0/1/5/0/0</br>The harpy sings a magical melody, effecting all Humanoids within 30 tiles.
+***Song of Sleep.*** *Special:* 5 AP, 0/1/5/0/0 - The harpy sings a magical melody, effecting all Humanoids within 30 tiles.
 A creature in range that can hear the melody makes a Charisma save, becoming Dazed until the end of their next turn.
 A dazed creature that fails their save falls asleep instead.
 The sleep is restless, giving no benefit from a long or short rest while asleep.
 After taking damage or another creature spends 5 AP to wake them they may make a Charisma save, automatically succeeding if the harpy is no longer singing.

 The Harpy cannot attack while singing and must sing every turn or the effects end.
 ___